{{org_field_logo}}

 - Remain calm and act quickly

-- Raise the alarm using the nearest fire alarm call point
+- Raise the alarm immediately using the nearest appropriate alarm call point or the site’s specified method, unless the alarm has already been raised

 - Notify the senior person on duty without delay